Snakemake storage plugin: irods

 password=...,

 # The zone for the iRODS server.
-Will also be read from ~/.irods/irods_environment.json if present.
+Value in ~/.irods/irods_environment.json has higher priority, if present.

 zone=...,

 # The home parameter for the iRODS server.
-Will also be read from ~/.irods/irods_environment.json if present.
+Value in ~/.irods/irods_environment.json has higher priority, if present.

 home=...,